DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 - Details about how the god-king system actually functioned
 - Information about the managers behind the divine rulers

-The pattern was clear: **they preserved the memory that gods had once ruled, but eliminated all practical knowledge about how that system worked.**
+The pattern was clear: **they preserved the memory that Reges had once ruled, but eliminated all practical knowledge about how that system worked.**

 ### The Hero Mythology